dorucioclea/sol-mvx-nft-bridge-poc/README.md

 ## Next steps

-- Improve architecture and security by adding a Solana smart contract for locking, similarly to how NFTs are locked on MultiversX side
+- Improve architecture and security by adding a Solana Smart Contract for locking, similarly to how NFTs are locked on MultiversX side.
+- Convert architecture of bridge to be fully "burn<>mint" instead of "lock<>mint", improving security on both the Solana and MultiversX Smart Contracts/Programs.
-- Add support for normal NFTs
+- Add support for normal NFTs, allowing any regular MultiversX or Solana NFT collections to allow their users to move back and forth between the chains.
-- Improve UI with better designs
-- Audit the bridge to guarantee security
+- Audit the bridge solution on both sides to ensure security.
-- Improve UX by allowing bridging of multiple NFTs through a single transaction
+- Improve UX by allowing bridging of multiple NFTs through a single transaction.
+- Improve UI with better design.

 [contributors-shield]: https://img.shields.io/github/contributors/Itheum/sol-mvx-nft-bridge-poc?style=for-the-badge
 [contributions-url]: https://github.com/Itheum/sol-mvx-nft-bridge-poc/graphs/contributors